Easy2Ride/yolov5/README.md

     - [x] Place multi-resolution support for Detect and Focus layers through config files.
     - [x] Replace tensor slicing ops and fix onnx compatibility issues for TensorRT 6.0.1.

-  - Joint architectures of object detection, segmentation and depth estimatin
+  - Joint architectures of object detection, segmentation and depth estimation
     - [x] Create a wrapper code for loading of different modules
     - [x] Enable export to onnx for joint wrapper